FortAwesome/wordpress-fontawesome/readme.txt

 == Upgrade Notice ==
 = 4.0 =
-The 4.0 official release from the Font Awesome team is a major upgrade from the previous 3.x plugin.
-We definitely recommend upgrading to get the easiest set up, the best performance, and the most icons!
+The 4.0 official release from the Font Awesome team is a major upgrade from the previous 3.x plugin, but has no breaking changes from the previous 4.0 release candidate.
+Adds an Icon Chooser feature.
 See Changelog for details.

 = 4.0.0-rc22 =